thatmaxplayle/QuickDeploy4/README.md

 ## New features
 - Instead of serializing JSON/XML files for deployments, this time - I'm doing it using a database.
   - There will be multiple database tables, one to hold the main deployment record, then multiple "child tables" (bound together using the main Deployment ID) which hold information such as file/folder records, and configuration.

+## Contribution
+I'm down to contribute on this project, and if you feel as if you can contribute to the functionality of the tools, please do fork and create a feature branch.

+## Donation
+If you use QuickDeploy, and find it useful - please feel more than welcome to [buy me a coffee](https://buymeacoffee.com/maxplayle) or [donate on PayPal](https://paypal.me/thatmaxplayle)

 ## Architecture
 This application uses Windows Forms, due to the simplicity of the WinForms framework.
 This project will not be using any ultra-modern design spec, because